SimonHegele/pyfastg-oop/README.md

 A demo is included in the pyfast-oop_demo.ipynb jupyter notebook

-Test data: I tested using SPAdes assemblies from RNAseq data from m. musculus and c. elegans.
+Test data: I tested using SPAdes assembly graphs from RNAseq data from m. musculus and c. elegans.
-           Unfortunately I was only able to upload a compressed version of the c. elegans assembly
+           Unfortunately I was only able to upload a compressed version of the c. elegans assembly graph.